cambiotraining/awd-pathogen-bioinformatics/materials/02-assembly/03-genome_assembly.md

 After this section you should be able to:

-- Subsample of your sample isolates reads using 'rasusa'.
-- Genome assembly for your isolates using 'flye'.
-- Error correction of the assembled genome isolates using 'medaka'.
+- Describe the main steps involved in de novo genome assembly.
-- Annotation of your genome isolates using 'bakta'
+- Discuss the impact of genome coverage in the final assembly.
+- List the individual software tools used in the assembly steps.
+- Apply a script to automate the process of assembly across several samples.
 :::

 ## Genome Assembly

-Now, we'll do the next part of our bioinformatics work.
-We want to put together a genome from the Nanopore sequencing data we have, a process known as **genome assembly**.
+The next step in our analysis is **genome assembly**, which involves piecing together a complete genome from the sequencing data we've obtained.
-This means figuring out how our sequencing reads fit together to make the whole genome of the organism.
-In our case, we have _Vibrio cholerae_ samples that we want to produce genome assemblies for.
-This will allow us to identify which strains we have (and whether they are pathogenic) and to identify the presence of toxigenic and/or antimicrobial resistance genes.
+This is a critical process in our study of _Vibrio cholerae_ samples, as it allows us to identify the specific strains, determine their pathogenicity, and detect toxigenic and antimicrobial resistance genes.

-There are different methods to assemble genomes, broadly falling in two categories:
+There are two main approaches to genome assembly:

 - **De-novo assembly:** this uses no prior information, attempting to reconstruct the genome from the sequencing reads only.
   It's suitable when we're unsure about the organism or when it's genetically diverse (so there is no single reference genome that is representative of the full diversity observed in the species).
   However, it's computationally intensive and challenging to achieve highly accurate results due to difficulties in handling gaps and repetitive regions.
-- **Reference-based consensus assembly:** this method uses a known genome as a guide.
+- **Reference-based assembly:** this method uses a known genome as a guide.
   It aligns the reads to the reference genome and identifies new variations from those reads.
   It's less computationally demanding and works well when we have a good idea of the organism's identity.
   Yet, it might not perform well if the organism is significantly different from the reference genome.